5 min read

 Your employees are probably nervous about their jobs, so be an open book about your company’s financial health and the steps you’re taking to ensure success in the future.
 The more you can tell your employees, the better they’ll feel, freeing them up to focus on work and preventing any negative knee-jerk reactions.
 You also need to admit when you don’t have the answers.
 Enlist your employees to help solve roadblocks.

-5. Be honest about your outlook.
+5. Be honest about your employment outlook.

 Don’t make promises you can’t back up.
 Now is probably not the time to tell your employees that everyone will still be on the team once this crisis blows over.
 If you need a reality check, consider that more than 700,000 American workers lost their jobs in March alone.
 Even former big success stories like Bird have had to trim its workforce: The electric scooter rental company recently laid off 30 percent of its workers via a live conference call.